EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/telerik-views.md

     @using eShopLegacyWebForms.Services
     ```

     * The scaffolding tool defaults to **async** methods.
-Replace `async Task` with `void` for LoadData, Create, Update, and Delete methods.
+Replace `async Task` with `void` for the LoadData, Create, Update, and Delete methods.
 Remove the `await` keyword from all LoadData statements.

     > Modern .NET applications make heavy use of async/await.
 By default the scaffolding tool creates async methods.
 To further modernize the codebase async/await is recomended for services, however migrating services is beyond the scope of the workshop.

     * Update the service call in LoadData.
 Use the **GetCatalogItemsPaginated** method to get the first 10 items from the first page of data in the database.
-The method returns a view model with a Data property which contains the resulting CategoryItems.
+The method returns a view model with a Data property that contains the resulting CategoryItems.
 Apply the results to the page's Data property.

     ```
     Data =  DataService.GetCatalogItemsPaginated(10,0).Data.ToList();
     ```

     * The Telerik Data Grid's auto-generated columns feature allows the grid to generate columns based on meta data.
-The CategoryItem's properties and annotations effect what columns show and how they're formatted.
+The CategoryItem's properties and annotations affect what columns show and how they're formatted.
 Run the application to see the auto-generated grid.

     > Depending on the scenario, generated columns can be enough to complete the task.
 Alternatively, columns can be defined in markup for complete customization with templates.
 This workshop demonstrates both approaches.